CassiusJonus/Scala-Word-Counter/README.md

 ## Description

-This application calculates the number of words in a given text file and displays the result to the user.
+This application calculates the number of words in a given text (.txt) file and displays the result to the user.
 This application is being developed in VS Code using scala version 3.1.1.

 ## Dependencies